Sistema owner defends Indian telecom investments

 "There is tactics and there is strategy.
 This is a strategy and not only for one company but for the entire country."

-Sistema's Indian unit was stripped of all but one of its zonal permits after India's Supreme Court last year revoked mobile licences awarded across the industry in a scandal-tainted 2008 auction.
+Sistema's Indian unit was stripped of all but one of its zonal permits after the Supreme Court last year revoked mobile licences awarded across the industry in a scandal-tainted 2008 auction.

 Sistema said on Thursday it would join an auction re-run while ceasing operations in 10 out of 22 regions, sending its shares down more than 5 percent as investors fretted about the costs of regain the permits.